 There are huge advantages to using a Chromebook over a laptop or a tablet.
 In short, a Chromebook fills a niche somewhere between the two, with a bit more power and compatibility than a tablet, but the portability and stripped-down simplicity of the smaller device.
 Since nearly everything on a Chromebook’s cloud-based, you can avoid clutter and still get a lot done.
-That said, touchscreen Chromebooks a serious edge because not all Chrome OS devices include such feature.
-With the help of a touchscreen, your Chromebook suddenly feels like a convertible, switching from laptop to tablet mode at the drop of a hat — or the pivot of a screen, in many cases.
+With the help of a touchscreen Chromebook, your device will suddenly feel like a convertible, switching from laptop to tablet mode at the drop of a hat — or the pivot of a screen, in many cases.

 So, what’s the right touchscreen Chromebook to suit your needs?
 Options vary in price and functionality.
 That’s why we’ve compiled a list of some of the best touchscreen Chromebooks available at every price point.